HL7/fhircast-docs/docs/specification/STU1.md

 A session is an abstract concept representing a shared workspace, such as user's login session over multiple applications or a shared view of one application distributed to multiple users.
 FHIRcast requires a session to have a unique, unguessable and opaque identifier.
 This identifier is exchanged as the value of the `hub.topic` parameter.
 Before establishing a subscription, an app must not only know the `hub.topic`, but also the the `hub.url` which contains the base url of the hub.

-Systems SHOULD use SMART on FHIR to authorize, authenticate and exchange the `hub.url` and `hub.topic` urls as SMART on FHIR launch context parameters.
+Systems SHOULD use SMART on FHIR to authorize, authenticate and exchange initial shared context.
 If using SMART, following a [SMART on FHIR EHR launch](http://www.hl7.org/fhir/smart-app-launch#ehr-launch-sequence) or [SMART on FHIR standalone launch](http://www.hl7.org/fhir/smart-app-launch/#standalone-launch-sequence), the app SHALL request and, if authorized, SHALL be granted one or more fhircast OAuth 2.0 scopes.
-Accompanying this scope grant, the authorization server SHALL supply the `hub.url` and `hub.topic` SMART launch parameters alongside the access token.
+Accompanying this scope grant, the authorization server SHALL supply the `hub.url` and `hub.topic` SMART launch parameters alongside the access token and other parameters appropriate to establish initial shared context.
 Per SMART, when scopes of `openid` and `fhirUser` are granted, the authorization server SHALL additionally send the current user's identity in an `id_token`.

 If not using SMART on FHIR, the mechanism enabling the app to discover the `hub.url` and `hub.topic` is not defined in FHIRcast.